 Whether regulatory approval will be granted is unpredictable and depends upon numerous factors, including the substantial discretion of the regulatory authorities.
-Moreover, the filing of an application for regulatory approval, including NDA, or Biologics License Application ("BLA"), a Marketing Authorization Application ("MAA") in the EEA, or comparable foreign regulatory applications for approval, requires a payment of a significant user fee upon submission.
+Moreover, the filing of an application for regulatory approval, including an NDA, or Biologics License Application ("BLA"), a Marketing Authorization Application ("MAA") in the EEA, or comparable foreign regulatory applications for approval, requires a payment of a significant user fee upon submission.
 The filing of applications for regulatory approval of our product candidates may be delayed due to our lack of financial resources to pay such user fee.

 If, following submission, our application is not accepted for substantive review or approved, the EMA, FDA or other comparable foreign regulatory authorities may require that we conduct additional clinical or pre-clinical trials, provide additional data, manufacture additional validation batches or develop additional analytical tests methods before they will reconsider our application.
 On October 14, 2022, we received a refusal-to-file communication from the FDA for our NDA submission for roluperidone, our lead product candidate, which decision was confirmed by the FDA in a subsequent Type A meeting.
 On April 27, 2023, the FDA filed our NDA for roluperidone following our request for formal dispute resolution and appeal of the refusal-to-file letter.
-On May 8, 2023, we received confirmation from the FDA that our NDA for roluperidone had been assigned a standard review classification and a Prescription Drug User Fee Act ("PDUFA") goal date of February 26, 2024.
-The FDA also advised that it identified potential review issues that had been previously cited in the RTF decision letter, which included those discussed at the Type C meeting in March 2022, namely: (i) the potential impact of roluperidone administration on the efficacy and safety of antipsychotic drugs, or more specifically, the Division wanted reassurance that those patients administered roluperidone who manifest worsening of schizophrenia symptoms and in the opinion of the clinician/investigators need treatment with antipsychotics, do not experience a diminished benefit of the antipsychotic treatment or unexpected adverse effects; (ii) the comparability of US and non-US schizophrenia patients, or more specifically, the Division wanted to be reassured that data collected in MIN-101C03 in non-US patients is applicable to US patients; (iii) supporting statistical evidence of efficacy of roluperidone on negative symptoms; and (iv) the ability of clinicians to identify patients who might benefit from roluperidone.
-See also the section titled "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Clinical and Regulatory Updates-Type C Meeting (March 2, 2022)" for more information.
-[Author1] Even though the NDA has been filed by the FDA, the review issues may prevent approval and result in a Complete Response Letter, potentially requiring additional studies.
-[Author2] Additional studies and data would impose increased costs and delays in the regulatory approval process, which may require us to expend more resources than we have available.
+On May 8, 2023, we received confirmation from the FDA that our NDA for roluperidone had been assigned a standard review classification and a PDUFA goal date of February 26, 2024.
+The FDA also advised that it identified potential review issues that had been previously cited in the RTF decision letter, which included those discussed at the Type C meeting in March 2022.
+See the section titled "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Clinical and Regulatory Updates-Type C Meeting" for more information.
+On February 26, 2024, the FDA issued a CRL to our NDA for roluperidone.
+See the section titled "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Clinical and Regulatory Updates-Complete Response Letter" for more information.
+See also the risk factor above titled "We have incurred significant losses since our inception.
+We expect to continue to incur losses over the next several years and may never achieve or maintain profitability."
+As a result of the CRL, we potentially need additional studies.
+Additional studies and data would impose increased costs and delays in the regulatory approval process, which may require us to expend more resources than we have available.
 In addition, the EMA, FDA or other comparable foreign regulatory authorities may not consider any additional required trials, data or information that we perform or provide to be sufficient, or we may decide, or be required, to abandon the program.